 - a.
 To inspect saws daily to assure that all handles and guards are in place and tight, that all controls function properly, and that the muffler is operative. - b.
 To follow manufacturer's instructions as to operation and adjustment. - c.
 To fuel the saw only in safe areas and not under hazardous conditions: such as near smoking, hot engine, etc. - d.
 To hold the saw firmly with both hands during operation. - e.
 All employees, including other saw operators, must maintain a 10 FT. separation distance from anyone operating a power saw. - f.
 To start the saw only on the ground or when otherwise firmly supported, if working aloft. - g.
 To be certain of footing and clear away brush or debris which might interfere, before starting to cut. - h.
-To wear approved chain saw chaps, while operating a chain saw on the ground. - i.
-To shut off the saw when carrying it in hazardous conditions such as slippery surfaces or heavy underbrush. - j.
-To carry the saw in a manner to prevent contact with the chain and muffler. - k.
-Not to use the saw to cut directly overhead, or at a distance that would require the operator to relinquish a safe two-handed grip on the saw or to work off balance.
+To wear approved chain saw chaps, while operating a chain saw on the ground. - To shut off the saw when carrying it in hazardous conditions such as slippery surfaces or heavy underbrush. - j.
+To shut off the saw when it is being carried up a tree. - k.To carry the saw in a manner to prevent contact with the chain and muffler. - I. Not to use the saw to cut directly overhead, or at a distance that would require the operator to relinquish a safe two-handed grip on the saw or to work off balance.